shijuanchen/forest_degradation_georgia/README.md

 Please email me at shijuan@bu.edu to request a pdf copy of the full text if you don't have access to Elsevier.

 There are different versions of CCDC-SMA for temperate region (Under the folder named 'Temperate') and tropics (Under the folder named 'Tropics').
 Each version has apps and codes to run CCDC-SMA.
 Currently, Landsat collection 1 data is used.
 In the future, new versions using Landsat collection 2 will be available soon.
+If your study region is in the boreal forest, you can try either temperate or tropic versions.

 ## 1. apps